 Don’t be afraid to ask your recruiter for advice.
+You can make a great first impression on your recruiter by asking some simple questions.
 Ask about the typical hiring process for this company, compared to others.
 What stood out about your profile or resume that caught the recruiter’s eye?
 Get to know the recruiter’s qualifications, and if they’ve contacted others at your current place of employment — this way you know an inexperienced recruiter isn’t list building instead of searching for talent for a real job.
 Still, for the right recruiter, it’s good to be on their shortlist.

 It’s important to interview the recruiter, too, and ask brief questions at appropriate times.
 You’re the star here.
 When you land the job, they’re successful, too.